Chill a cocktail glass. Shake all ingredients with ice cubes and strain into the chilled glass. Garnish with a lime

 What's the best rum for Daiquiris?

 The answer to this question for me boils down to what kind of mood am I in?
 Most often, a light rum is used to make a Daiquiri.
 If I want something clean and refreshing then light rum it is.
-My favorite "white" rum at the moment is Plantation 3 Stars which is actually a blend of rums from three different Caribbean islands, Foursquare from Barbados and Hampden from Jamaica.
+My favorite "white" rum at the moment is Probitas which is actually a blend of rums from two different Caribbean islands, Foursquare from Barbados and Hampden from Jamaica.
 This is a white rum with a ton of character, something you would have drunk in the first half of the Twentieth Century before white rums lost their flavor al la Bacardi.

 It's really a personal matter for the drinker as to which rum to use.
 Don't be afraid to experiment.